TrevorMills/formidable-plus/readme.txt

 This plugin adds a new field type to the Formidable Pro plugin.
 It allows you to add a table to your form.

+Please Note: Version 1.2 is a fairly major upgrade.
+We **strongly** recommend backing up your database before upgrading.

 == Description ==

 *Please note: See the FAQ for information on which most recent version of Formidable Pro is supported.*